The Essential Guide to Social Media Marketing for Insurance Agents

-If you plan to use social media to connect with your clients, make sure you engage with those who are interacting.
+When using social media to connect with your clients, be ready to engage with all interactions your posts receive.
 For example, when someone comments with a question on your Facebook post about auto insurance facts, respond with helpful and concise information.
-Providing helpful information on your social channels helps your audience see you as a reliable source of information, which helps to establish your credibility and build trust with potential clients.
+Providing timely, helpful information on your social channels helps your audience see you as a reliable source of information, which helps to establish your credibility and build trust with potential clients.

 Another easy way to stay engaged with your followers is to interact with different people, schools or businesses in your community.
-No matter the social media platforms you use, take time each day to like, comment and share content from these kinds of accounts.
+No matter the social media platforms you use, take time each day to like, comment and share content from other professional and community accounts.
 For instance, does your business sponsor the local baseball team?
 If the team posts about a big achievement or event on its social media platform, engage with this post to show your support.
-However, don’t only restrict your content to the organizations you support; show some love to community efforts or events that your business isn’t directly affiliated with.
+However, don’t restrict your content to the organizations you support; show some love to community efforts or events that your business isn’t directly affiliated with.
 This shows your involvement isn’t strictly for financial gain.

 Is there a big shockwave happening in the industry?
 Share it with your following.
 By posting relevant breaking news, your followers will know they can depend on you to lead them during tumultuous times.

-Having a consistent posting schedule can help you stay engaged with your community.
-If you’re posting great content regularly, your followers may look forward to seeing your posts in their social media feeds, which will hopefully lead to more engagement.
+Perhaps the biggest benefit of 4USocial is that the technology offers a consistent posting schedule to help you stay engaged with your community.
+With relevant content being posted on a regular schedule, your followers are more likely to look forward to seeing your posts in their social media feeds, which will hopefully lead to more engagement.
 Plus, regularly posting is a great way to stay in front of current or potential clients.

-Use Paid Advertising to Capture Your Target Audience
+Use Paid Advertising to Reach Your Target Audience

 Be selective when spending money on your social media posts.
+Facebook marketing for insurance agents should promote relevant content.
 Curated content from other industry websites is great information to have, but you probably don’t need to promote this content unless it’s explaining urgent insurance updates.
-Instead, put money behind posts that drive users to your page.
+Instead, put money behind posts that drive users to unique content on your page.